Update for January, 2020: We’ve finally entered a new decade as 2020 begins. Here’s our updated article with the top countries to invest in 2020.

 The best countries to invest are always changing.
-Thailand developed quickly during the 1990s.
-Soon afterwards, Vietnam saw its own phase of rapid progress in the 2000s.
+Thailand developed rapidly during the 1990s.
+Soon afterwards, Vietnam saw its own phase of immense progress in the 2000s.

 Both have since slowed down a lot though.
-Granted, they’re still growing faster than most of the world.
-The Vietnam and Thai economies are now rising by around 5% and 3% per year respectively.
+Granted, they’re still growing quicker than most of the world.

-Just about every Asian economy is growing quickly.
-With that said, if you’re investing in emerging markets, you should target ones with higher potential than the rest.
+Just about every Southeast Asian economy is growing fast.
+With that said, if you’re investing in emerging markets, you should target ones enjoying greater potential than the rest.

-Remember the five BRICS nations which large asset managers hyped up several years ago?
+Remember the five BRICS nations which asset managers hyped up several years back?
 Two of them, namely Brazil and Russia, are now facing recession while South Africa just exited one.

 We’re now heading into a new year after a very eventful 2017.
-Since the dynamics of this region are always changing, here are the three best countries to invest in Asia for 2018.
-Happy New Year!
+Since the dynamics of the Asia-Pacific region are always changing, here are the three best countries to invest in Asia for 2018.
+Happy new year!

 Malaysian assets are selling at a steep discount, despite a generally strong economy, because of several reasons.